navpreetnp7/Car-Tracking-and-speed-estimation/README.md

 # Vehicle detection and tracking module

-Vehicle detection and tracking module is implemented using Pretrained YOLOv4, DeepSort, and TensorFlow library.
-We take the output of YOLOv4 and feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in to create a highly accurate object tracker and then estimate the speed (in px/sec) using the Euclidean distances between the bounding boxes of each car.
+Vehicle detection and tracking module is implemented using Pretrained YOLOv4 on COCO dataset for object detection, DeepSort Model for object tracking, and TensorFlow library.
+We take the output of YOLO (You Only Look Once) and feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in to create a highly accurate object tracker and then estimate the speed (in px/sec) using the Euclidean distances between the bounding boxes of each car.

 ## Demo of Vehicle Tracking with Speed Estimation